WHAM (AM): Rochester Radio City

 In February 1948, WHAM and its FM sister station, WHFM (now WBZA), moved into a new facility, Rochester Radio City.
 The building included 24 offices and six studios, the largest of which could accommodate 400 people in the audience.

-WHAM has ties to two of the city's television stations.
-It put the city's first station on the air, WHAM-TV, in 1949.
-That station is now WROC-TV, the area's CBS affiliate.
+One of the reasons for the construction of Rochester Radio City was the eventual launch of a WHAM televiion station.
+That would happen in 1949 when WHAM put the city's first station on the air, WHAM-TV, a NBC affiliate, originally on Channel 6 in 1949, then Channel 5 by 1954.
+That station is now WROC-TV Channel 8, the area's CBS affiliate.
+Stromberg-Carlson merged with General Dynamics in 1955.
+General Dynamics was not interested in owning broadcast outlets, and put the WHAM radio and television outlets on the market.
+In 1956, WHAM-TV was sold to Transcontinent Broadcasting, which owned WGR radio and WGR-TV in Buffalo; the new owners changed the call sign to the current WROC-TV.
+WHAM and WHFM-FM were sold to William Rust and its studios were moved to facilities on East Avenue.

+Later history

+In 1985, Lee Rust sold WHAM to Lincoln Group, which already owned WVOR in Rochester and the station's studios were moved to Midtown Plaza.
+WHFM was sold to separate ownership.
+American Radio Systems bought Lincoln Group in 1996, but under a Justice Department consent decree, it was required to sell WHAM, WVOR, and WNVE to a separate owner.
+The stations were thus sold to Jacor and WHTK was included in the deal as well.
+Jacor was later acquired by Clear Channel Communications.

 In 2005, the area's ABC affiliate, WOKR, changed its call sign to WHAM-TV.
 Clear Channel Communications (now known as iHeartMedia), already the owner of WHAM radio, owned WOKR/WHAM-TV from 2002 until the sale of its entire television group to Newport Television (controlled by Providence Equity Partners) in 2007; the two stations still have a news partnership.
+In 2008, WHAM moved to its current studio location when Midtown Plaza was demolished.

 Controversy

 WHAM radio host Bob Lonsberry has often been the source of controversy, due to his on-air remarks.
 He was fired from his show in 2003, but was later brought back due to boycotts by aggrieved fans.

 News articles were circulated about him comparing a derogatory racial reference to the term "Boomers" - a colloquial reference for people born during the Baby Boom.

 Lonsberry also hosts a show earlier in the day on co-owned WGY (810 AM and 103.1 FM) in Albany, New York and later in the day on co-owned WSYR (570 AM and 106.9 FM) in Syracuse.